alex17-sys/stdlib-sniper/docs/strings/capitalize_words.md

+---
+title: Capitalize Words
+description: Zero-dependency Python snippets for capitalizing words in strings using the standard library.
+keywords: capitalize, contractions, custom, exceptions, first, hyphens, regex, string, text, title, words
+---

 # Capitalize Words

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for capitalizing words in strings using the standard library.

 4 snippets available in this sub-category.